puppetlabs/bolt/developer-docs/bolt-api-servers.md

 ### With cURL

+#### Bolt Server

-The following is an example request body.
+The following is an example request body for bolt server.
 There are other request examples in the `developer-docs/examples` directory.
 Note that all tasks in the `bolt/spec/fixtures/modules` are available from the puppetserver container, so a json request can be constructed using those tasks and the json structure below.

 ```
 {"task":{